Beheche/ELK-Stack-setup/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-List the IP addresses of the machines you are monitoring_ 10.1.0.11
+List the IP addresses of the machines you are monitoring 10.1.0.11

 We have installed the following Beats on these machines:
-Specify which Beats you successfully installed_ metricbeats
+Specify which Beats you successfully installed Metricbeats

 These Beats allow us to collect the following information from each machine:
 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat`